-Where to turn when a natural disaster upends your finances
+Where to Turn When a Natural Disaster Upends Your Finances

 If you’re displaced, notify the financial aid office of your change in residence.
 Let your teachers and advisor know about changes to your ability to attend classes or complete coursework.

-“Rebuilding and repairing after a disaster can be incredibly expensive, even for those with insurance,” said Kate Bulger, senior director of business development for MMI , in an email.
+“Rebuilding and repairing after a disaster can be incredibly expensive, even for those with insurance,” says Kate Bulger, senior director of business development for MMI.
 “Applying for as much aid as possible and preserving cash today means that consumers will have more funds left when they are ready to rebuild.”

 When your debt picture becomes clearer, consider strategies for paying balances back down.
 The debt snowball, where you focus your efforts on the smallest debt first while maintaining minimum payments on others, can give you some quick wins and motivation.